--The packages cover beverages purchased at onboard restaurants, bars, and lounges.
+-In addition, the packages cover beverages purchased at onboard restaurants, bars, and lounges.
 They also work on the cruise line’s two private islands, Perfect Day at CocoCay and Labadee, Haiti.

 -You are only allowed to get one drink at a time, whether it is alcoholic or non-alcoholic.
 In addition, you must show your SeaPass card (or Wow Band) every time you order a beverage.
 There will be a notation on your SeaPass card indicating that you have purchased the package.

 -The Royal Caribbean Drink packages are “unlimited” for the duration of the cruise, unlike Carnival Cruise Line.
 Although, do consume responsibly as the company has the right to deny you service if you are intoxicated.

 -Beverage packages are available on most 2+ day sailings except for 2 or 3-day sailings from Southampton, England.

 A few years ago, Royal Caribbean revamped the alcoholic drink packages.
 Now, the cruise line offers only one alcoholic package, known as the Deluxe Drink Package.
 Many cruisers refer to this as the unlimited drink package, as it includes essentially all alcoholic and non-alcoholic drinks.

 The onboard price of this package will vary from $63 to $89 a day (plus gratuity).
 Pricing will vary based on the ship, sail dates, and itinerary.
 Generally, you will find higher prices on newer ships.
 Note, these are the “onboard prices”.
 Typically, you can purchase a drink package pre-cruise using the online cruise planner for cheaper.